 Implementation of Work Plan (p.
 8)

-Luke said another area that EVAC helped with immensely were different ways of implementing the Work Plan.
+Luke said another area that EVAC helped immensely were different ways of implementing the Work Plan.
 The Work Plan is pretty aggressive and has a lot of activities.
 To make meaningful strides forward and be very strategic on achieving them, at the substantial onset of each Work Plan activity, whenever possible, the Partnership should strive to:

 Establish a timeline for implementation